Historic Apartment Building With Balconies

 Share:

 If you’re thinking of purchasing an investment property, it’s important to take a close look at its vacancy rates.
-On its face, the vacancy rate tells you how many of your properties are currently sitting vacant or how long they have been unoccupied.
-But with experience, a real estate investor learns what a property’s vacancy rate tells you about how the property is being managed.
+On its face, the vacancy rate tells you how many of your properties are currently sitting vacant or how long they’ve been unoccupied.
+But with more experience as a real estate investor, a property’s vacancy rate can tell you a lot about how a property is being managed.

 What Are Vacancy Rates?